embrub/Stargazer/README.md

 ### Description

-This app fetches data from astronomy and weather APIs for the current day or week and returns them, combining everything that a stargazer needs to watch for before choosing a day to go out.
+This app fetches data from astronomy and weather APIs from for the current day or week and returns them, combining everything that a stargazer needs to watch for before choosing a day to go out.
 Shows the clarity of the sky for the day (clouds, light pollution) and also the brightest/most visible stars and astral bodies.
 Can choose between different days of the week and viewing locations.

 ### App Evaluation